Magisk-Modules-Alt-Repo/HideNavBar/README.md

 - Additionally back gestures can be disabled on Android 11-12 for either left side only (to access side menus on apps) or both sides (if one wishes to remap the back gestures with other apps)

+### Translation
+ If you wish to have the installer translated to your language send me a text file containing all lines (inside ui_print in common/install.sh) either on Github or my Email, omit special symbols such as á,ã

 ## Special Thanks
 - [skittles9823](https://github.com/skittles9823) for his help with the initial install script